jaspernbrouwer/git-flow-hooks/README.md

 Automatic tag messages
 ----------------------

-If you want tag messages to be automated (you won't be bothered your editor to specify it), use the following configuration options:
+If you want tag messages to be automated (you won't be bothered with your editor to specify it), use the following configuration options:

     $ git config gitflow.hotfix.finish.message "Hotfix %tag%"
     $ git config gitflow.release.finish.message "Release %tag%"